Explore UAB

 Ex-officio members and guests

-Ex-officio members include the Senior Associate Dean for Medical Education, the Associate and Assistant Deans for Undergraduate Medical Education, Associate and Assistant Deans for Students, Associate Dean for Admissions/Enrollment Management, and the SOM Registrar.
-Other school administrative officials with relevant knowledge or information as well as course directors and clerkship directors whose courses are being reviewed will be invited guests to SASC meetings.
+Ex-officio members include the SADME, the Associate and Assistant Deans for Undergraduate Medical Education, Associate and Assistant Deans for Students, Associate Dean for Admissions/Enrollment Management, and the SOM Registrar.
+Other school administrative officials with relevant knowledge or information as well as course directors and clerkship directors whose courses are being reviewed may be invited guests to SASC meetings.
 Course and clerkship directors’ recommendations will be presented by that individual or the Associate Dean for Undergraduate Medical Education.

 Voting Privileges

-The chair and each member will have equal voting privileges for a maximum of twenty-four votes for regular SASC meeting and three votes for FAP meeting.
-For a regular SASC meeting, the chair will vote in the case of a tie.
+The chair and each member will have equal voting privileges .
+For a regular SASC meeting, a quorum requires 12 voting members.
+The chair will vote in the case of a tie.
 Any member who is a course or clerkship director will abstain from voting on recommendations made for the course or clerkship for which that committee member is a director.
 Members will abstain from discussion and voting when they have a conflict of interest.
-Conflicts of interest may include but are not limited to course director for course under consideration, provision of health services (i.e., psychiatric care, psychological counseling, physical healthcare), relationship to student outside of clinical course work (i.e., research mentor, letter of recommendation writer, friend of family, previous employer, etc.), or any other reason deemed by the faculty member as a potential conflict.
+Conflicts of interest may include but are not limited to the course director for the course under consideration, provision of health services (i.e., psychiatric care, psychological counseling, physical healthcare), relationship to the student outside of clinical course work (i.e., research mentor, letter of recommendation writer, friend of family, previous employer, etc.), or any other reason deemed by the faculty member as a potential conflict.
 Any member may raise a conflict-of-interest concern and the committee chair will make a final determination regarding whether the SASC member should recuse themself from involvement in discussion and voting.
-The process for reporting a potential conflict of interest in described below.
+The process for reporting a potential conflict of interest is described below.

 Committee Authority and Responsibility